 *This is an Amazon affiliate link, which supports us at no cost to you.
 Read more on our disclosures and disclaimers.

-For those that are looking to deep dive into the world of obesity medicine, there is also a pathway at the ABOM conference which includes an exam review course that runs a few days before the conference.
+For those that are looking to deep dive into the world of obesity medicine, there is also a pathway at the The Obesity Society (TOS)/Obesity Week conference which includes an exam review course that runs a few days before the conference (CME credits can be used for ABOM exam requirements).
 Other popular courses are the OMA course, as well as courses run by Columbia/Cornell and Harvard (Blackburn).
-There are also sample test questions and other study resources linked on the ABOM website.
+There are also study resources linked on the ABOM website.

 Does the Obesity Medicine certification increase your revenue?
 How much do obesity medicine physicians get paid?